FZhg/cfg-parity-analysis/README.md

 # Correctness
-I don't false positive and negative should apply to Parity Analysis.
+I don't think false positive and negative should apply to Parity Analysis.
 Since we are not testing a hypothesis.

 My implementation should be always correct.
 Because the dataflow information only get coarser.
 It only goes toward the trivial answer.
 Thus, it should be always correct.